Why Consistent Routines Matter in Daycare

 6. Improves Communication with Parents

-A consistent routine isn’t just beneficial for kids; it’s valuable for parents, too.
-When parents know what their child’s day looks like, they feel more connected and confident in your care.
+A consistent routine isn't just beneficial for kids; it's valuable for parents, too.
+When parents know what their child's day looks like, they feel more connected and confident in your care.
+They can also use the routine to anchor their evening conversations: "Did you like art time today?" beats "How was daycare?"

 - Pro Tip: Share daily schedules with parents and provide updates on how their child is adapting to the routine.